fac28/db-issy-tess-tommaso-james/README.md

 ### Schema:

-Creating a schema for a project involving a database of Food and Coffee recommendations around Finsbury Park in London with many-to-many relationships requires careful planning to ensure that you can efficiently store and retrieve data.
+Creating a schema for a project involving a database of Food and Coffee recommendations in London with many-to-many relationships requires careful planning to ensure that you can efficiently store and retrieve data.
 Here's an example of what the schema might look like:

 ![Image Alt Text](./public/schema.png)